Gbox4/tstock/README.md

 Run `./tstock TICKER` to get the 3 month chart of `$TICKER`.
 Use `-d DAYS` to specify the number of days back you want to pull.
 Use `-y LINES` to specify the length of the chart's y axis.

-You can get indexes by appending `.INDX`. for example, `./tstock DJI.INDX` to get the Dow Jones Industrial Average.
+You can also enter international exchanges, by appending `.X<EXCHANGE>`.
+For example, if you want to view the CSI300, you can run `tstock 000300.XSHG`.
 Find more information on how to specify special tickers on MarketWatch's API Docs: https://marketstack.com/documentation

 # Notes